Merv

 Merv was also a popular pilgrimage destination and several religions considered it holy.
 In Zoroastrianism, Merv or Mouru was one of 16 perfect lands created by god Ahura Mazda.
 Between the 5th and 11th centuries, Merv served as the seat of an East Syrian metropolitan province.
 A descendant of the Islamic prophet Muhammad, 8th Imam of Twelver Shia Islam, Ali ar-Ridha, moved to Merv from Baghdad and resided there for several years.
 Al-Muqanna, the "Veiled Prophet", who gained many followers by claiming to be an incarnation of God, was born and started his movement in Merv.

 During the 12th and 13th centuries, Merv may have been the world's largest city with a population of up to 500,000.
 During this period, Merv was known as "Marw al-Shāhijān" (Merv the Great), and frequently referred to as the "capital of the eastern Islamic world".
 According to geographer Yaqut al-Hamawi, the city and its structures were visible from a day's journey away.
 In 1221, the city opened its gates to an invading Mongol horde, resulting in massive destruction.
 Historical accounts contend that the entire population, including refugees were killed; Tolui Khan is reported to have slaughtered 700,000 people.
 Though partly rebuilt after the Mongol destruction, the city never regained its former prosperity.
 Between 1788 and 1789, the city was razed for the last time, by Shah Murad of the Emirate of Bukhara, and its population deported.
 By the 1800s, under pressure from the Russians, the area surrounding Merv was completely deserted.

 Today the site is preserved by the Government of Turkmenistan as the State Historical and Cultural Park "Ancient Merv".
 It was established in 1987 and is regulated by Turkmenistan's legislation.
-It is the oldest and most perfectly preserved of the oasis cities along the historical Silk Road in Central Asia.
+It is the oldest and best-preserved of the oasis cities along the historical Silk Road in Central Asia.
 A few buildings and structures still stand today, especially those constructed in the last two millennia.
 UNESCO has listed the site of ancient Merv as a World Heritage Site.